swiftlang/swift/docs/SIL.rst

 - If an instance of a generic type conforms to a protocol, it does so with a *specialized conformance*, which provides the generic parameter bindings to the normal conformance, which should be for a generic type.
+- If an existential metatype conforms to a protocol P by being produced from a second existential metatype that conforms to protocol P, we say the existential metatype has a *opaque conformance*.

 Witness tables are only directly associated with normal conformances.
 Inherited and specialized conformances indirectly reference the witness table of